What is Franchise Financing?

 If you need funding to purchase a franchise, your first conversation should be with your prospective franchisor.
 Many corporations with franchise business models offer tailored financing solutions exclusively designed for their franchisees.

 Each franchisor financing agreement will differ.
-But some offer to take on as much as 75% of the debt burden from the new franchise owner.
+But some offer to take on as much as 75% of the debt burden from the new entrepreneur.
 Agreements might involve deferred payments while the business is starting up.

 Or they may structure repayment on a sliding scale.
-Have your independent business attorney or accountant review the terms of your franchise agreement and the financing agreement.
+Have your independent business attorney or accountant review the terms of your franchise agreement and the franchise financing agreement.
 Have them help you understand the full terms before you sign.
-See entrepreneur.com/article/312476.

-Often, alternative lenders have less stringent requirements and shorter turnaround times than traditional financing options.
-They offer a variety of loan options like equipment financing, business lines of credit and term loan to help an entrepreneur succeed.
+They offer a variety of business loan options like equipment financing, business lines of credit and term loan to help an entrepreneur succeed.

-But this access and convenience may cost you.
-Alternative loan products tend to be more expensive, offer shorter repayment terms and lower loan amounts, than their more traditional counterparts.
+Yet this access and convenience may cost you.
+Alternative loan products tend to be more expensive, offer shorter repayment terms and lower business loan amounts, than their more traditional counterparts.